Skip to content

 2. Click the Add Portlets.

-3. Check the box next to the portlets you want to add to the page.
+3. Switch the toggle on next to the portlet you want to add to the page.

 4. Click Save.